Essential Tremor and Deep Brain Stimulation

 What Are the Risks of Deep Brain Stimulation?

 As with any surgical procedure, there are risks of deep brain stimulation.
-There is a small risk of a serious and permanent complication such as paralysis, seizures, infection, and changes in thinking, memory and personality.
+There is a small risk of a serious and permanent complication such as bleeding in the brain, paralysis, seizures, infection, and changes in thinking, memory and personality.
 Discuss these risks with your doctor.

 Will I Be Asleep During Deep Brain Stimulation Surgery?